 The main barrier identified was insufficient capacity to undertake the services, and the results of this survey confirm the finding from the EAHP baseline survey.
 The numbers of hospital pharmacists and pharmacy technicians remain quite low in many European countries.
 46% of hospitals in this survey had 500 beds, but 77% of hospitals had up to 10 pharmacists.

 While significant improvement in staffing levels cannot be a short term goal, EAHP will provide education on the development of business cases and the self-assessment tool will enable head pharmacists to have real time information to discuss with hospital and health system managers.
 The answer 'not being considered priority by my managers' was quite often mentioned, and here we see even greater opportunities in speeding up implementation and raising awareness about the Statements and their impact on patients and healthcare systems.
-The level of awareness, implementation readiness and willingness was also measured in this survey (more details in report) showing cleat increase in awareness.
+The level of awareness, implementation readiness and willingness was also measured in this survey (more details in report) showing clear increase in awareness.

 The next surveys, in autumn 2017 and 2018, focusing on sections 1, 3 and 4, and 2, 5, 6 respectively, will revisit the sections described first cycle of surveys.
 We will then be able to compare the results and track any progress.